Bitcoin Layer 2s: What They Are and How They Work

 Of course, this limited core functionality is one of Bitcoin’s key features, not a bug.
 It is part of what makes the network so robust and tamper-resistant.

-On the other hand, this lack of functionality can make it difficult for developers to innovate and build upon Bitcoin’s revolutionary technology stack by drastically expanding the functionality of the network, Bitcoin Layer 2s provide a viable way to unlock additional use cases.
-By utilizing Layer 2 networks, Bitcoin users can take advantage of web3 staples like smart contracts, DeFi services, and digital assets/NFTs
+On the other hand, this lack of functionality can make it difficult for developers to innovate and build upon Bitcoin’s revolutionary technology stack by drastically expanding the functionality of the network, Bitcoin Layer 2s provides a viable way to unlock additional use cases.
+By utilizing Layer 2 networks, users with Bitcoin wallets can take advantage of web3 staples like smart contracts, DeFi services, and digital assets/NFTs

 So that explains what benefits Layer 2s intend to offer Bitcoin users, but how exactly do they accomplish this?